What is Innovators?

 CEO & Co-founder at Health Wildcatters

-Hubert Zajicek is CEO & Co-founder of Health Wildcatters, a nationally top ranked healthcare accelerator and investment fund in Dallas.
-Health Wildcatters provides mentorship, capital and guidance to healthcare related startups.
-The accelerator raises an angel-investor backed health innovation fund that has invested in 68 healthcare startups - from over 25 states.
-These startups have attracted over $70M in capital in about 7 years and are valued at over a quarter billion dollars.
+Hubert Zajicek, MD, MBA, is CEO & Co-founder of Health Wildcatters, a top ranked healthcare accelerator and fund in Dallas, TX.
+Health Wildcatters provides mentorship, capital and guidance to up to 12 healthcare related startups during an intensive 3 month program annually.
+The fund has invested in 77 healthcare startups, which have attracted over $100M in capital in about 6 years.

 Dr. Zajicek has extensive experience with startups and is an active speaker, panelist and thought leader on healthcare startups, entrepreneurship, financing & healthcare.
-He serves as an advisor, mentor and board member on various organizations and startup companies.
+He serves as advisor, mentor and board member on various organizations and startup companies.
+In March of 2020, Dr. Zajicek started the Health Hacking Crisis Network (HHCN), a non-profit organization that engages in bringing together a rapid reaction force to deal with acute problems arising in healthcare due to COVID-19.
+The organization has over 500 volunteer members and has supported the creation of a variety of initiatives that had a big impact on the North Texas region and beyond.

 Contact Grace Copeland at Children’s Medical Center Foundation for more information